Avinash77-real/Minimal_Blockchain/Minimal-Blockchain-Task/README.md

 # MINIMAL BLOCKCHAIN IMPLEMENTATION IN PYTHON

-This is a basic implementation of a blockchain to demonstrate how blocks are created,linked,validated and mined through POW(proof-of-work).
+This is a basic implementation of a Blockchain in Python  to demonstrate how blocks are created , linked, validated and mined through POW(proof-of-work).

 ## BLOCK STRUCTURE